fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 Themes shipped with FusionCharts Suite XT allows you to create centralized theme files and apply those themes to any number of charts.

-In a theme file, you can centralize the following aspects of a chart, gauge, or map:
+In a theme file, we can centralize the following aspects of all of your charts, gauges and maps:

 * Visual appearance (data plot color, font color, font size, etc.)
 * Behavior (hover effects for data plots)